mtlynch/mtlynch.io/content/notes/simple-go-web-service-nixos/index.md

 ## Create a simple Go module

-Next, create a Go module for this app, as Nix will need it to build:
+Next, create a Go module for this app, as Nix will need it to build the NixOS module:

 ```bash
 $ nix-shell -p go --command 'go mod init gitlab.com/mtlynch/basic-go-web-app'